bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cvm.md

 store the data, you can use the same chain utilities to manipulate it.

-The routines all take, as an argument, a dword-sized structure called a VMChain.
+The routines all take, as an argument, a dword-sized structure called a **VMChain**.
 This structure identifies the chain or DB item.
 It is two words in length.
-If it refers to a DB item, it will be the item's DBGroupAndItem structure.
+If it refers to a DB item, it will be the item's **DBGroupAndItem** structure.
 If it refers to a VM chain, the less significant two bytes will be null, and the more significant two bytes will be the VM handle of the head of the chain.
 Note that none of the blocks in the VM chain need be locked when the